vib-tcp/introduction_2_HPC/README.md

 <section>

-Hello and welcome to our VIB workshop!
-We are very happy to have you here.

-This is the 2nd edition of this workshop.

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.
 > To see this document as an interactive LiaScript rendered version, click on the